888-431-7233 - - Call any time -- 24/7

 My fees reflect the costs of a self-employed biohazard cleanup practitioner.
 I have over 14 years cleaning after homicides, suicides, and unattended deaths.
 I have cleaned alone on these jobs, except for some help during an illness.
 My wife likes to help during the last few hours any time children may be involved in a blood cleanup incident.

 I used to clean in Orange County, California, but the county coroner and administration employees became cronies of biohazard cleanup companies.
 This cronyism now exists nationwide.
-Kings County has the same problem so I very rarely clean biohazards any longer.
+Los Angeles County has the same problem so I very rarely clean biohazards any longer.

 Because of my informal approach to pricing and cleaning, I offer biohazard cleanup without further emotional turmoil of the business end of a death cleanup.
 Death cleanup should not cause undue stress for a grieving family.

 Deep emotional wounds need time to heal.
 I've read that typically, a death in a family takes as long as 12 to 18 months before the wounds no longer influence decision makings, depression, rage, and guilt.
 Since I'm the last of my family line, genetically speaking, I can testify to the strength of emotions during periods of grieving.
 I have no intention of adding to anyone else's emotional turmoil by playing games with a biohazard cleanup.
 Prices and services are well known before I arrive.
 Only one in 9 years have I needed to adjust a biohazard cleanup fee.
 In this case the responsible party had not seen the biohazard cleanup needs of the family.
 I still arranged my price to remain well over $1,000 below my competitors' prices.

 Do I accept home owner's insurance?
 Yes.
 I think all biohazard cleanup company owners in these United States accepts homeowners insurance.
 That's one of the great keys to crime scene cleanup fraud, homeowner's insurance.